EvanLovely/gulp-config-sass/readme.md

     gulp.task('validate', tasks.validate);
     gulp.task('watch', tasks.watch);

+# Task commands

+- `gulp css` - Compile sass and run through autoprefixer.
+Creates sourcemaps that are inlined into `style.css`.
+- `gulp scsslint` - Check your scss for errors and warnings based on the rules you set in `.scss-lint-yml` (get a [sample file here](https://github.com/brigade/scss-lint/blob/master/config/default.yml) and see the [docs here](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md)).
+- `gulp watch:css` - Compile Sass, then watch for changes, then compile and run scss lint.

 # Modifying this file and using it as a starting point

 Just copy `index.js` out and put it in your repo, rename it to `sass.js` and put it perhaps in a `gulp-tasks/` folder.
 Then add this to `gulpfile.js`: